AsrinTopal/Rock-Paper-Scissors/README.md

 2. **Install the required dependencies:**

-    Make sure you have Python and Pygame installed.
+    Make sure you have Python (version 3.12.3) and Pygame (2.5.2) installed.
 You can install Pygame using pip:

     ```python
     pip install pygame